How To Use Strong Verbs To Add Punch To Your Writing

 How can you find better verbs?

-The best way to improve your strong and weak verb vocabulary selection is to use a thesaurus.
+Using a thesaurus is the best way to improve your strong and weak verb vocabulary selection.

-If you are looking for an alternative and more powerful verb to replace the verb drink, you would find swallow, gulp down, quaff, swill, and guzzle.
+If you are looking for an alternative and more powerful verb to replace the verb drink, you will find swallow, gulp down, quaff, swill, and guzzle.

 But who has time today to grab such a heavy book from the bookshelf and wade through it page by page?
 If indeed you have one to grab, that is.

-The fastest way for writers today to find suggestions is by using an online tool.
+The fastest way for writers today to find suggestions is to use an online tool.

-Both of these popular grammar checkers have an excellent thesaurus that can give you plenty of suitable synonyms in an instant.
+Both of these popular grammar checkers have an excellent thesaurus that can instantly provide plenty of suitable synonyms.

 All you need to do is click on a verb, and you’ll get an extensive list of alternative verbs.
 You can see how they work in the two images below.